Yes, even if you have a bad credit score, you can take out a loan against your vehicle.

 You also risk getting upside down on your car.
 This means you owe more than the car’s current value.
 An example of this would be if you get into an accident that totals your car.
 In this case, you may need more money to repay the auto loan, leaving you with the burden of owing the money and without a car to drive.

-The Alternatives to Auto Equity Loans
+The Alternatives to Auto Title Loans

 - Personal Loan – A personal loan is an unsecured loan.
 You don’t need collateral, but you’ll need higher credit scores and better qualifying factors to get approved with most lenders.